-Section A - Synod administration
+Section A - Synod Members only - Synod administration

 - (a) Your contact details (name, postal address, phone number and email address) are used by the Synod Team to create and manage the list of Synod members and representatives. - (b) Your contact details are used for distributing Synod papers and other material relevant to the business of the General Synod (including on occasion material produced by the NCIs and bodies connected with them).
 Most materials will be distributed electronically; hard copies are available if requested. - (c) We compile the 'List of Synod members' booklet for distribution to other General Synod members, this contains your name, House, Synod number, Diocese/constituency, and email address.
 Your name, Diocese and constituency are also included in the Church of England Yearbook which acts as both a public register and a historical record of Synod membership. - (d) Your photograph, name, Synod number, and diocese/constituency are printed on a security pass issued directly to you.
 This security pass must be worn at all times during a group of sessions.
-For security reasons, if you do not have a pass, you will not be allowed into the Chamber. - (e) Your photograph, name, Synod number, and diocese/constituency are included in a booklet produced before each group of sessions for the use of General Synod Chairs and NCIs staff working during the sessions to help identify members during debates. - (f) Your email address is shared with the NCIs Communications Team so they can invite you to receive correspondence and newsletters (including the Daily Digest) regarding news, events and activities within the Church that are relevant to your role as a Church of England General Synod member. - (g) You may provide us with information about reasonable adjustments if those are required. - (h) For archiving purposes in the public interest, for historical research or statistical purposes.
+For security reasons, if you do not have a pass, you will not be allowed into the Chamber. - (e) Your photograph, name, Synod number, and diocese/constituency are included in a booklet produced before each group of sessions for the use of General Synod Chairs and NCIs staff working during the sessions to help identify members during debates. - (f) Your email address is shared with the NCIs Communications Team so they can invite you to receive correspondence and newsletters (including the Daily Digest) regarding news, events and activities within the Church that are relevant to your role as a Church of England General Synod member. - (g) As all sessions of the General Synod are now done on a hybrid basis, to allow online attendance by those who need that facility, we use an on-line voting system for the purpose of voting.
+This is provided by an independent contractor, Lumi Global.
+We will provide names, Synod numbers, email addresses, and diocese/constituencies to Lumi Global to enable members to vote and to provide the voting record for publication on the Church of England website. - (h) You may provide us with information about reasonable adjustments if those are required. - (i) For archiving purposes in the public interest, for historical research or statistical purposes.